IgnationFR/pen-detection/README.md

 ### Create the label map

-First, create the file data/label_map.pbtxt that contains the following lines:
+First, open the file data/label_map.pbtxt that contains the following lines:
 ```
 item {
   id: 1
   name: 'pen'
 }
 ```
+Change or add the class you wand to learn.
 Make sure you start the id at 1, and increment as you need.

 ### Choose a model